n1299cb/Impulcifer-Atmos/README.md

 good [wow](https://www.youtube.com/watch?v=KlLMlJ2tDkg) effect.
 Impulcifer actually takes this even further because Impulcifer can do measurements with only one speaker so you don't need access to surround speaker setup and can do room acoustic corrections which are normally not possible in real rooms with DSP.

+## License

+This project is a fork of [Impulcifer](https://github.com/jaakkopasanen/Impulcifer) by Jaakko Pasanen, originally licensed under the MIT License.

+All original code by Jaakko Pasanen remains under the MIT License.
+Modifications and additions © 2025 Blaring Sound LLC are also licensed under the MIT License.

+See the `LICENSE` file for full details.

 ## Architecture